arduino/arduino-edge-container-demo/README.md

 The sketch simply reads the status of the pushbutton (connected to pin 8) and if it's pressed perform an *HTTP POST* using the bash command `curl`.
 The request is directed to Node-RED's ip and port.

 On Node-RED side we have to import the flow located in *third_iteration* folder.
-- You can do that as described in the second iteration, but coping this new flow:
+- You can do that as described in the [Second Iteration](#second-iteration), but coping this new flow:
 ```bash
 $ scp ~/Documents/third_iteration/flows.json pi@<ip_address_raspi>:~/node-red-data/